Senate Republicans, offering Wednesday hearing, give Kavanaugh accuser a few more hours to respond

 Kavanaugh's letter did not contain any preconditions for his testimony.
 Fox News has learned that Kavanaugh, under oath, answered questions from the Judiciary Committee earlier this week, and denied the allegations.

-Fox News’ Chad Pergram and Gregg Re contributed to this report.
+Fox News’ Chad Pergram, Gregg Re and Jeffrey Rubin contributed to this report.